designsystemau/RFCs/RFC-by-stage/1-approved/update-grid.md

 However, Bootstrap is now at v5.1 and has moved to Flexbox, see https://getbootstrap.com/docs/5.1/layout/grid/.

+There are increased benefits of using Flexbox - such as easier vertical centering, which would add features to Grid 12.

+A downside is that this would limit browser compatibility, however, Flexbox is highly supported by browsers nowadays, see https://caniuse.com/flexbox.

 ## A short description of the desired outcome or solution